Section 1000: Campus Policy

 Severance of relationship that creates the conflict of interest.

-430.3 Relevant questions to consider in designing an appropriate conflicts management plan include, but are not limited to:
+430.3 Relevant questions to consider in designing an appropriate conflict management plan include, but are not limited to:

 What is the magnitude of the financial interest?